 #20 – Ixil Region – Where to Visit in Guatemala for Culture and Hiking

 The Ixil Region in the state of Quiché is remote and rural.
-It’s one of the harder to reach areas of Guatemala but definitely worth reaching to experience the authentic Ixil culture and hike around the highlands that reach over 3,500 meters!
+It’s one of the harder-to-reach areas of Guatemala, but definitely worth reaching to experience the authentic Ixil culture and hike around the highlands that reach over 3,500 meters!

-There are several towns to visit in this area, many of which can be hiked in-between.
-Nebaj is generally the starting off point.
+There are several towns to visit in this area, many of which can be hiked between.
+Nebaj is generally the starting point.
 It’s a small city, but worth stopping through to eat Boxbol and check out the market!
 One of the best hikes also starts here: Nebaj to Todos Santos.

 Best Attractions

 - Hiking in the highlands is one of the best ways to experience this incredible area.
-There are many remote villages and natural surroundings to explore as well as waterfalls!
+There are many remote villages and natural surroundings to explore, as well as waterfalls!

 - Eat Boxbol, the regional dish.

-#22 – Rio Dulce – What to Visit in Guatemala for half a day!
+#21 – Rio Dulce – What to Visit in Guatemala for half a day!

 Best Attractions